grantlerduck/go-aws-lambda-dynamo/README.md

 # go-aws-lambda-dynamo

 AWS Lambda function using Go and DynamoDB.
-The lambda is implemented in hexagonal architecture (a slight overkill for such a small functions).
+The lambda is implemented in hexagonal architecture (a slight overkill for such a small function).

 Rough functinality & scenario:
 * The lambda receives a travel booking event as a message with bas64 encoded payload